Mina-Magdy-94/car-dashboard-task/README.md

 # what are the main Properties of the task?
-#### 1- Data come from JSON server at port 8080 using RTK and Axios...just write the following cmd on the terminal of backend folder
+#### 1- Data come from JSON server at port 8080 using RTK and Axios...just write the following command on the terminal of backend folder
 ```bash
 json-server --watch db.json --port 8080
 ```